shafayetejaman/textFormatter/README.md

 # Discription

-TextFormatter is your go-to web app for all text formatting needs.
-Whether you're adjusting text for documents, web content, or any other purpose, our tools make it easy and efficient.
-Enjoy a seamless experience with our user-friendly interface!
-It has AI formatting, so you don't need to worry about spelling mistakes and grammar.
+TextFormatter is a powerful, user-friendly web app for all your text formatting needs.
+Whether you're preparing content for documents, websites, or social media, TextFormatter streamlines the process with ease.
+Featuring AI-powered text formatting, it automatically corrects spelling and grammar, saving you time and effort.
+Built with React, GROQ APIs, and custom prompts, it delivers a seamless and efficient text editing experience.